Friday, March 27, 2020

 All students are required to participate in their entire Orientation session.
 Sessions begin with check-in at 9:00 a.m. and end at 4:30 p.m.
 Orientation is not mandatory for family members, so students' guests may arrive late and/or leave early, if necessary.

-Yes, friends of a new student may attend Orientation as long as they are registered for their student's session (there is no family orientation program for Spring Quarter Orientation in March 2020).
-There is a guest fee of $50 per person to cover a portion of the meals, materials, and other costs of the event.
-(Please note that we cannot refund guest fees for Winter Quarter Orientation after December 10.)
+Yes, friends of a new student may attend Orientation as long as they are registered for their student's session (there is no family orientation program for Spring Quarter Orientation on March 27).
+There is a guest fee to cover a portion of the meals, materials, and other costs of the event.

 It is our policy that all guests who accompany a student stay on the family orientation track.
 This is important since the student orientation track offers information especially for new students and allows them to meet and get to know their peers.